arijit-s/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Along with HOG feature, I extracted color feature and histogram of each color channel from the car and non car images.
-With all these features I trained a linear SVM.
-I changed the C parameter to 0.001 to get better accuracy.
+With all these features I trained a linear SVM first.
+But although I was getting 99% accuracy, the model was giving lots of false positive.

+Later I switched to non linear SVM(kernel `rbf`).
+After that the false positive went away significantly.
 I split the whole image dataset into training and test sample, putting 20% of the images in the test samples.
 Finally I was able to achieve 99.3% Test accuracy.